EVOLVED-5G/SDK-CLI/docs/source/libraries.rst

 Make sure you have initiated the NEF_EMULATOR at url :py:func:`http://localhost:8888` (See  `here <https://github.com/EVOLVED-5G/NEF_emulator>`_  for instructions), you have logged in to the interface, clicked on the map and have started the simulation.

-Make sure that your NetApp has been registered and onboarded to CAPIF.
+Make sure that your Network App has been registered and onboarded to CAPIF.
 If this process is completed, then in the specified folder the following files should be present

     - ca.crt
     - capif_api_details.json